tangrams/cartography-docs/get-started.md

 ## Add a basemap to a project

-We offer two convenient methods to incorporate Mapzen basemaps into your project:
+There are two convenient methods to incorporate Mapzen basemaps into your project:

 ### mapzen.js